 However, in Oregon, mediation is available for homeowners who are at risk of default, but have not yet missed a payment.
 Borrowers must notify their lender that they would like to participate in mediation to be included in the program.

-Generally, foreclosure mediation programs are created by state law or mandated by court order, but certain municipalities (for example, the cities of Providence, Cranston, Warwick, and town of Warren in Rhode Island) have passed ordinances implementing mediation as well.
+Generally, foreclosure mediation programs are created by state law or mandated by court order, but certain municipalities have passed ordinances implementing mediation as well.
 Consequently, there are statewide mediation programs in some states, while in others mediation may only be available only in certain counties or particular cities.

 In some states, the state government budget pays for the mediation program.
 Other states have added supplemental charges to the filing fee that lenders must pay when initiating the foreclosure to cover the costs of the program.
 Also, there are a few mediation programs where the homeowner must pay part of the cost of the mediation, but there is usually free or low-cost mediation available for borrowers who cannot afford the fees.

 You can always contact your lender or the loan servicer (which is the company that manages your loan account) to try to work something out.
-However, many homeowners seeking loan modifications, short sales, or deeds in lieu of foreclosure report that it can be difficult to work directly with the lender.
-Borrowers sometimes find that lenders are non-responsive to their needs.
-It can also be hard to reach anyone with the authority to actually approve a deal.
-Additionally, the process can be frustratingly slow and confusing.
+But borrowers sometimes find that lenders and servicers are non-responsive to their needs.
 State-sponsored mediation programs are designed to force the lender to communicate with the borrower and facilitate the loss mitigation process.